Implementing Web Push Opt-Out & Preference Centers

 Compliance & Performance Enforcement:

-opt_outevent, trigger an asynchronous worker that immediately removes the endpoint from active dispatch queues and marks pending notifications ascancelled.
-This satisfies GDPR/CCPA withdrawal windows (typically <24 hours). - Data Retention Policy: Schedule a cron job to hard-purge inactive endpoints after 90 days of opt-out status.
-Preserve anonymized interaction metrics (
+• Data Retention Policy: Schedule a cron job to hard-purge inactive endpoints after 90 days of opt-out status.
+Preserve anonymized interaction metrics (event_type, created_at, ip_hash) for aggregate analytics.

 4. Accessibility, UX Compliance & Cross-Platform Parity

 Preference interfaces must meet WCAG 2.2 AA standards.
-Ensure all toggles support keyboard navigation, maintain visible focus indicators, and utilize correct ARIA roles (role="switch", aria-checked).
+Ensure all toggles support keyboard navigation, maintain visible focus indicators, and use correct ARIA roles (role="switch", aria-checked).
 For detailed implementation patterns regarding focus management and screen reader labeling, consult Designing accessible push notification opt-out flows.

 Fallback Handling & Graceful Degradation

 Browsers lacking PushManager support (e.g., iOS Safari prior to 16.4, or restricted enterprise environments) require progressive enhancement.
-Route unsupported clients to email/SMS fallback channels while maintaining a unified preference state in your backend.
+Route unsupported clients to email/SMS fallback channels while maintaining unified preference state in your backend.

 Cross-Platform Parity Checklist:

-PushManagerandNotificationAPI support.
-Handlepermissionstate changes vianavigator.permissions.query({ name: 'notifications' }). - Firefox: Requires explicit user gesture for service worker registration.
+• Firefox: Requires explicit user gesture for service worker registration.
 Implement soft prompts that defer registration until interaction.

 Regulatory Alignment: Maintain transparent data usage disclosures adjacent to preference toggles.
 Provide a one-click global opt-out mechanism that satisfies CAN-SPAM and regional privacy frameworks.
 Never bury opt-out controls behind multiple navigation layers.
+The per-topic consent records you capture here are also the input to subscriber segmentation & targeting, so design topic names to double as routing keys.

 5. Validation, Telemetry & Iterative Optimization